scribe-security/docs/docs/integrating-scribe/valint/policies.md

 Policy configuration can be set under the main configuration `policies` section.

 Each `policy` consists of a set of `policy modules` that your supply chain must comply with.
-A `policy` is verified if ALL required `modules` in are evaluated and verified.
+A `policy` is verified if ALL required `modules` included in it are evaluated and verified.
 A `module` is verified if ANY `evidence` is found that complies with the `module` configuration and setting.

 ### Usage
-Policies are configured as part of Valint configuration file, under the `policies` section
+Policies are configured as part of Valint configuration file, under the `policies` section.

 ```yaml
 attest: